Should You Buy an Extended Warranty for Lenovo Laptops?

 How Can I Make a Claim if I Need Service for My Lenovo?

 With Upsie, it’s easy.
 Simply visit the Upsie website, log in, and then follow the steps to file a claim.
-You’ll speak with a real person in Florida who will tell you on the first call if your claim is covered.
+You’ll speak with a real person who will tell you on the first call if your claim is covered.
 Then they’ll provide you with options for getting your laptop repaired at a local certified facility, or shipping it in for repair.

 Learn More About Laptop Warranties: